History of Detroit Pistons in Timeline

 November 22, 2016: Pistons Announce Move to Little Caesars Arena

-May 16, 2017: New logo unveiled
+May 16, 2017: New Logo Unveiled

-On May 16, 2017, the Detroit Pistons unveiled a new logo, which is a modernized version of the previous "Bad Boys" era logo used from 1979 to 1996.
+On May 16, 2017, the Detroit Pistons unveiled a new logo, which is a modernized version of the "Bad Boys" era logo used from 1979 to 1996.

-August 3, 2017: NBA Approves Pistons' Move to Little Caesars Arena
+August 3, 2017: NBA Board Approves Pistons' Move

 January 29, 2018: Pistons Acquire Blake Griffin

-May 7, 2018: Stan Van Gundy Will Not Return
+May 7, 2018: Van Gundy Out as Head Coach and President

 On May 7, 2018, the Detroit Pistons announced that Stan Van Gundy would not return as head coach and president of basketball operations.